ctp27/textbox_flutter/README.md

 # testbox_flutter

-A flutter project to test bugs in flutter
+A flutter project to easily detect flaws in flutter

 ## Getting Started